translatable-exegetical-tools/Abbott-Smith/README.md

 Viewing and Downloading
 =======================

+The main file in this repository is [abbott-smith.tei.xml](https://github.com/translatable-exegetical-tools/Abbott-Smith/blob/master/abbott-smith.tei.xml).
+This file can be used

 To use the lexicon, download any release from the [Downloads page](https://github.com/translatable-exegetical-tools/Abbott-Smith/downloads).

 Also, a module for the SWORD Library is available from [CrossWire](http://www.crosswire.org).